Ksspride/springSecurity/README.md

-This is the authentication using spring boot application latest version 3.2.
+This is the jwt authentication spring boot security application using latest version 3.2.